JacobAgerbo/Norwegian_wild_Salmon_2022/Metagenome_Analysis/NWS_MAG_00006/README.md

-**First of all - I’m a massive anvi’o fanboy, thank you so much for the amazing platform** All of these analyses have been made through anvi’o, since it works smoothly and are super user friendly, so if you don’t used anvi’o yet, then get sh*t together and use it:+1::kissing_heart:!
+**First of all - I’m a massive anvi’o fanboy, thank you so much for the amazing platform** All of these analyses have been made through anvi’o, since it works smoothly and are super user friendly, so if you don’t used anvi’o yet, then get sh*t together and use it :+1::kissing_heart:!

 ### SNV Analysis
 So...
 I will not take any credit (only that i followed their tutorial, without major f*ckups),